-With the reasoning below, supported by the historical original documents, we consider that once and for all, we have determined how the Swedish Armoured Corps was born.
-This is beyond doubt, the correct initial development so other myths and fabrications can thus be added to the story as just what they are, namely something that could have been, but never really happened.
+With the reasoning below, supported by the historical original documents, we consider that once and for all, we can conclude how the Swedish Armoured Corps was born.
+This is beyond doubt, the correct initial development, so other myths and fabrications can thus be added to the story as just what they are, namely something that could have been, but never really happened.
 There are also further details to complement the below with, which we intend to do within the ongoing research.

 Gustav = King Gustav V Adolf